dgbierline/dgbierline.github.io/README.md

 This repository will hold assignments for my class
 # About Me
 ## My Interists
-  I am working twards a Business Analytics Degree from Wake Tech.
+  I am working towards a Business Analytics Degree from Wake Tech.
   My hobby that I spend the most time doing is playing video games.
 I have invested a lot of money and time into upgrading my PC.
   I also love to watch sports I am a fan of NC State, LA Chargers, The Hurricanes, and Michigan Wolverines.
 ## Websites I Recommend